admhpr/oversight/content/blog/better-testing.md

 > "You can't write good tests for bad code"

+### Why Test?

+Why bother writing so much more good, sometimes more than the code that is being tested.

 ### Separation of Concerns

 * Avoid mixing UI logic with business logic